laaryjc/Population_Genomics_Notes/README.md

-This is a repository of my personal notes collected during the various analyses of <i>Micranthes petiolaris</i> species amound the southern Blue Ridge Escarpment
+This is a repository of my personal notes collected during the various analyses of <i>Micranthes petiolaris</i> species within the southern Blue Ridge Escarpment

+These notes are not a tutorial, but a raw record of trial and error for individual analyses.